 The chances of working through such adversity together are lessened if finances are kept separate.
 Isolated into what’s yours is yours and what’s mine is mine, people feel alone and disheartened even though they share life with another person through marriage.
 On the other hand, if finances are shared, both partners are equally responsible for the union’s successful financial outcome.
 By jointly holding the money, each spouse seeks the other’s input and wisdom to manage the accounts for maximum profit.
 What challenges one faces both faces together.
 What success one achieves both enjoy together.

 “When you get married, youarea that helps bring unity.”
 David Ramsey, Financial Expert. “… spouses should combine all finances and work towards common agreed-upon goals… Separate money equals greed.
 The bottom line is that couples planning their lives and finances together are much more financially successful financially and with their relationships.” –Marriage and Money – Dave Ramsey vs. Suze Orman, March 20, 2012

-The old saying goes ‘There is no I in a team’.
-Is marriage a contract between me and me, I and I, or is marriage about us, our, us?
+The old saying goes, ‘There is no I in a team.’
+Is marriage a contract between me and me, I and I, or is marriage about us, us?
 Going into life together can be tremendously beneficial to both partners.
-When two become one in all things each becomes more than they are by themselves.
+When two become one in all things, each becomes more than they are by themselves.
 Math changes from 1+1=2 to 2 together = anything is possible.
 Many families have a tradition of saving their nickels and dimes to use to go on vacation.
-It strikes one as ridiculous to consider each family member saving to go on vacation separately.
-Mom saves to go see Grandma and Dad save to go camping and Marsha saves for Disneyland while little Johnny saves to go to the ice cream parlor down the street.
+Considering each family member saving to go on holiday separately is ridiculous.
+Mom keeps seeing Grandma and Dad save to go camping, Marsha saves for Disneyland, while little Johnny saves to go to the ice cream parlor down the street.
 Agreeing upon a mutual activity takes negotiation and more effort than going on separate vacations, but it also builds shared memories that are held precious later.